-Here are the current members of the Arthropod Ecology Laboratory, at McGill University:
+Here are the current graduate students in the Arthropod Ecology Laboratory, at McGill University:

 Gail MacInnis (PhD) is interested in how bee diversity affects the yield and quality of agricultural food crops, with a particular focus on pollen deposition and foraging behaviour.
 She is co-supervised by Jessica Forrest at University of Ottawa.

 Shaun Turney (PhD) is studying terrestrial-based arctic food webs.
 Shaun can be reached at: firstname.lastname@example.org